-In 2015-2016, four tenure-track faculty were housed in our social area within the
+In 2017-2018, five faculty were housed in our social area within the Experimental

-Experimental Division of the Department of Psychological Sciences.
-Together, we submitted
+Division of the Department of Psychological Sciences.
+Together, we have 23 publications

 As an area, we are committed to actively seeking external funding opportunities.
-In 2015-2016, the social area faculty submitted nine applications for extramural funding.
-Applications were submitted to the Department of Defense, National Institute on Alcohol Abuse and Alcoholism, National Institute on Drug Abuse, National Institute of Mental Health, and the United States-Israel Binational Science Foundation.
-Two of our social area faculty had funding to conduct their research in 2015-2016.
+In 2017-2018, the social area faculty submitted 7 applications for extramural funding.
+Applications were submitted to the Department of Defense, National Institute of Health, National Institute on Alcohol Abuse and Alcoholism, and National Institute on Drug Abuse.
+Dr. Alquist currently has external funding from The Binational Science Foundation.

 Being active in scholarly research, we often develop collaborative partnerships from diverse locations across the United States, Canada, and Israel.
-In 2015-2016, social area faculty and students collaborated with over 38 collaborators across 23 separate institutions.
-Social area faculty and students were productive in networking and presenting their scholarly research at five different local, regional and national conferences in 2015-2016.
+In 2017-2018, social area faculty and students collaborated with over 30 collaborators across 20 separate institutions.
+Social area faculty and students were productive in networking and presenting their scholarly research, with 35 presentations at local, regional and national conferences in 2017-2018.

-With regard to giving back to the scientific community, social area faculty serve on three editorial boards for peer-reviewed outlets in the social sciences.
-In 2015-2016, social area faculty served as ad-hoc reviewers for over 20 articles submitted to scholarly journals.
+With regard to giving back to the scientific community, social area faculty serve on 3 editorial boards for peer-reviewed outlets in the social sciences.
+In 2017-2018, social area faculty served as ad-hoc reviewers for over 40 articles submitted to scholarly journals.

 The Social Psychology program is committed to Lewin's maxim that there is nothing so practical as a good theory.
 Thus, there is an emphasis on basic research and theoretical development at the same time that social psychological theories are applied to research in areas such as clinical and counseling psychology, law, public opinion, and politics.
 Likewise, it is believed that rigorous training in methodology will prepare students to grapple with basic and applied problems that will emerge in the future.